 In addition to all the big box vendors, you'll also find many small locally owned stores and food places (though there used to be even more).

-Three Main Food Courts
+The Two Main Food Courts

 There are two main food courts in Ala Moana.
 They are very different and located on opposite ends of the mall.
+(Note: There used to be three main food courts but Shirokiya Japan Village Walk closed in 2020.)

-Pro Tip: save yourself the extra walking and figure out what you're craving first.
+Pro Tip: Save yourself the extra walking and figure out what you're craving first.

-Makai Market Food Court
+Food Court 1: Makai Market Food Court

 It is always super packed and active in here!
+Lots of seating so you'll find many big groups and families eating here.

-We like to visit places like:
+I like to visit places like:

 - Yummy's - For Korean plate lunch.